mkhaled87/pFaces-iXplore/README.md

 iXplore is intended to be parallized and implemented in the acceleration ecosystem pFaces.
 Currently, a MATLAB prototyple is made avalaible in this repo for discussion and improvement before the parallization of the technqie.

 iXplore is very resilent to the size and dimensionality of the state-space, as it only explores the state-space form the input-space prespective.
 This becomes handy with systems that has large state-spaces and small input spaces.
 For example, we used iXplore to design a controller for a 7-dim BMW 320i vehilce to do a parallel park in a parking lot.
-Running the example's [matlab_prototype/ex_vehicle_park/simulate.m](MATLAB Script), will give you the following simulation:
+Running the example's [MATLAB Script](matlab_prototype/ex_vehicle_park/simulate.m), will give you the following simulation:

 ![Alt Text](matlab_prototype/ex_vehicle_park/figs/car_park.gif)